nabee1mahmood/nabeelmahmood/README.md

 # Nabeel's React Portfolio

-This is my personal portfolio built with **React** to showcase my projects, skills, and experience.
+This is my personal portfolio built with **React, HTML/CSS & JavaScript** to showcase my projects, skills, and experience.

 ## Features
 - Clean and modern design